keplergl/kepler.gl/docs/RFC/table-class.md

 1. `initalize`

-to replace utils/dataset-utils `createNewDataEntry` This table method takes a `ProtoTable` and return a `Table` to be saved in kepler state.
+to replace utils/dataset-utils `createNewDataEntry` This table method takes a `ProtoTable` and returns a `Table` to be saved in kepler state.

 ```js
 table.initalize(protoTable);